techidaily/site-screen-recording/source/_posts/updated-2024-approved-camera-woes-over-obs-now-functioning.md

 In the end, after you're done with different edits and modifications of the editing and recording, Filmora also enables you to publish your masterpiece straight to YouTube or any other recognized site, you may without much of a stretch pick your chosen platform to share from there.
 Just press the Export button as indicated above and it might provide several possibilities for you on the fly.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/htnQWyEOCgc?si=fy86hi8_hTtbWAnw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## The Bottom Line

 OBS Studio is especially popular in the gaming community since it helps you create video from numerous sources, mix your audio, set hotkeys to operate the recorder in full-screen mode, and then broadcast it live via Twitch and similar platforms or submit it to video sharing sites. if you want to make use of the capabilities of video recording and editing, consider Filmora.
 So, if you're a newbie wishing to film your gaming sessions, Filmora is an OBS option you should explore.
 Filmora video editorial manager gives various essential parts including the potential to add overlays,3D Effects, and components, for example, GIF photos, music, and text to the recordings.